 Mount Sinai Named as "Leader in LGBT Healthcare Equality" by Human Rights Campaign Foundation

-MSHS earned top marks in meeting best practice benchmarks that include nondiscrimination, LGBT education, training, and community engagement, and demonstrated a commitment to equitable, inclusive care for LGBT patients and their families.
+MSHS earned top marks in meeting non-discrimination and training criteria demonstrating a commitment to equitable, inclusive care for LGBT patients, and their families.

-“Mount Sinai has created a diverse organization that understands the unique needs of the many communities we serve,” said Barbara Warren, PsyD, Director, LGBT Programs and Policies, Office of Diversity and Inclusion, MSHS.
-“We continue to advance equity and inclusion throughout our health system by creating a culturally and clinically competent environment, training and educating our health workforce and clinicians committed to this goal, and mainstreaming health services for the LGBT community.”
+"Mount Sinai has created a diverse organization that understands the unique needs of the many communities we serve," said Barbara Warren, PsyD, Director, LGBT Programs and Policies, Office of Diversity and Inclusion, MSHS.
+"We continue to advance equity and inclusion throughout our health system creating a culturally competent clinical environment, training and education physicians committed to this goal, and mainstreaming health services for the LGBT community."

-For more information about the Healthcare Equality Index 2016, or to download a free copy of the report, visit www.hrc.org/hei.
-For more information about Mount Sinai’s LGBT health services, visit http://www.wehealny.org/services/lgbt_health_services/.
+For more information about the Healthcare Equality Index 2014, or to download a free copy of the report, visit www.hrc.org/hei.

 About the Mount Sinai Health System